I was looking for a stroke podcast.

 What a great metaphor for life I thought.

 So the Transit Lounge Podcast Was born.
 Most recently it was rebranded to better reflect my passion and is now Recovery After Stroke

 A podcast show allows me to collate all the amazing things I am learning in one place, easily share the information and get to speak to some of the most amazing thinkers and doers from all over the world, people who are making a real difference and improving peoples lives to and helping people go from where they currently are, that might not be ideal, to where they’d rather be in health, happiness, life, relationships and any area of life that matters to them.

-If you asked me which was my favourite episode to date, I’d say “how could you make me pick?”
-It’s like asking a parent which is their favourite child?
+If you asked me which was my favorite episode to date, I’d say “how could you make me pick?”
+It’s like asking a parent which is their favorite child?

 I do hope you will get a lot out of this show and if you enjoy it and find it useful please share it with anyone that might benefit from the wisdom that my guest give their time up to share.

 15:16 The third bleed that leads to surgery

 16:51 From where you are to where you’d rather be